Cross-Cultural Studies (CCS)

 CCS combines state of the art research with concrete case work on pertinent societal issues.
 Societal challenges are reflected in the research taking place at CCS, which addresses empirical contexts, where these challenges play out.
 The ambition is to engage the perceptions, experiences, and articulations in these social and cultural contexts in order to explore their theoretical and epistemological underpinnings.
 CCS has a set of research strands that we currently engage.
 One strand of research engages central questions of innovation, green transition, waste, and ecology in social and cultural terms.
 A second strand of research explores the predicament of migration, exile and diaspora in European and non-European contexts engaging both art, participatory interventions and situated ethnographical work.
 And a third strand of work engages questions of the aftermath of violence, transitional justice, hate speech, emotions and affect as well as complicated relationships between perpetrators and victims.

-- Centre for Contemporary Buddhist Studies (CCBS)
+- Contemporary Buddhist Studies (CCBS)

-- Centre for Comparative Culture Studies (CCCS)
+- Comparative Culture Studies (CCCS)

 Projects